 His beard: A symbol of virility, good health, and great genetics, all of which is placed up, front and center.

 To be grown or cut out due to one’s response to trends should not be an issue with beards.
 It also should not be specifically grown to attract women, as this interesting species will second-guess your decisions every step of the way.

 In the true sense of it, beards boils down to its authenticity.
 It is after all, a part of YOU.

-However, for the vast majority of clean shaven men, the beard must go due to conformity.
-This can be defined by the environment which a man works in or where he is placed in the society.
+However, for the vast majority of clean-shaven men, the beard must go due to conformity.
+This can be defined by the environment in which a man works in or where he is placed in society.

 My point is, it balls down to pleasing those around if you want to be accepted.
 If you want to be a part of society, people expect you to well, fit into it, without having to interrupt it the flow of things.